 "Feet on the Street"

-We are the “feet on the street”, building trusted relationships, learning about lived experiences, and building data capture and modeling tools for effective collaboration and decision-making.
+We are the “feet on the street”, building trusted relationships, collecting lived experiences and building data analysis and modeling tools for more effective collaboration, community co-design and decision-making.

 Co-Design